-Rent income arising on investment properties is accounted for on a straight-line basis over the lease term on ongoing leases.
+Rent income arising from investment properties is accounted for on a straight-line basis over the lease term on ongoing leases and is included in other loss in the consolidated statement of income.

 Cost and Expenses

 Cost and expenses are decreases in economic benefits during the accounting period in the form of outflows or decrease of assets or incurrence of liabilities that result in decreases in equity, other than those relating to distributions to equity participants.
 Cost and expenses are recognized when incurred.